 - You can hire a Brompton Bike from Guildford, Woking and Southampton stations, courtesy of our partners Brompton Bike Hire

 - Keep an eye open – we’ll be adding more stations very soon

 If you’re visiting London, use your credit or debit card to hire one of Transport for London’s docked public cycles.
 Find out more about Santander Cycles.

-- Try to leave your bike in a well lit public space and keep it securely locked at all times
+- Leaving your bike in a well-lit public space and keep it securely always locked.

-- Register your bike (the model, make and frame number) – this will help the police if it is taken and they need to track it down
+- Register your bike (the model, make and frame number) on the national bike registration database – this will help the police if it is taken and they need to track it down.

 Top tips for taking a bike on the train